secretuniversity/secret-blueprint/README.md

 _Secret Box_ tutorials are written using Markdown and can be found in the [tutorial](/app/tutorial/) directory of this repo.

 The tutorial content is placed in `app/tutorial/guide.md` with any accompanying images kept in the `app/tutorial/illustrations` directory.

+> If your _Secret Box_ requires the developer to modify code, you may want to create a `app/tutorial/solutions` folder that contains the completed code.

 Use this [guide](/app/tutorial/guide.md) for detailed instructions on creating your box.